vmthanh-bi/100DaysOfSwiftUI/Project 2 - GuessTheFlag/README.md

 ## Day 1

 - Introduction and Project Setup
-- Using Stacks(VStack, HStack and ZStack) to arrange views
+- Arranging views with stacks : VStack, HStack and ZStack
-- Colors and Frames
+- Colors and frames
-- Gradients (Linear, Angular and Radial)
+- Gradients: Linear, Angular and Radial
 - Buttons and Images
 - Showing alert messages

 ## Day 2

 - Stacking up the buttons
-- Showing player's score using alert
+- Using alert to showing player's score
-- Styling the flags
+- Styling flags

 ## Day 3